Subtitle File Formats Explained: SRT, VTT, ASS, SBV, TTML

 The -c copy copies video and audio without re-encoding; -c:s srt copies the subtitle stream as SRT.
 The resulting MKV contains both the original video/audio and the new subtitle track.

-.sub can refer to two different formats: MicroDVD (.sub paired with .idx index file) and SubRip's obsolete binary format.
+.srt and .sub files?.sub can refer to two different formats: MicroDVD (.sub paired with .idx index file) and SubRip's obsolete binary format.
 MicroDVD files use frame numbers instead of timestamps, which means they are not directly compatible with SRT tools without knowing the video's frame rate.
 If you have a .sub/.idx pair, use VLC or FFmpeg to convert to SRT first.

 For most practical purposes, SRT handles all online platform uploads, VTT handles HTML5 web embedding, and ASS handles desktop playback requiring advanced styling.
 Convert ASS/SSA/SBV files to SRT before uploading anywhere that expects standard captions.